mizzleinetimi/jacker/PRIVACY.md

 We may update this privacy policy from time to time.
 Changes will be posted:

-- In the app (if applicable)
-- On our GitHub repository: [github.com/youneslaaroussi/Pic2PDF](https://github.com/youneslaaroussi/Pic2PDF)
+- On our GitHub repository
 - On the App Store (via app updates)

 Continued use of the app after changes constitutes acceptance of the updated policy.